Brewery Roundup

 Mahogany Ridge Brewery & Grill

-Located downtown on 5th Street and Lincoln Avenue, Mahogany Ridge is Steamboat’s oldest brewery, serving up more than 20 varieties of craftmade brewha’s, with seven on tap at any given time.
-Locals’ favorites include the potent Alpenglow, used to wash down its “dipping menu’s” 20 different sauces.
-“The beers are great, and it’s not your typical brewpub fare,” says owner Charlie Noble, touting its fish and chips, burgers, ribs and local’s favorite tapas.
+Located downtown on 5th Street and Lincoln Avenue, Mahogany Ridge, owned by longtime locals Charlie and Nancy Noble, is Steamboat’s oldest brewery, serving up craft-made brewhas in the heart of downtown.
+A longtime locals’ favorite is its potent Alpenglow, a rich, full-bodied, amber ale with a toasted malt character and sweet finish.
+Use it to wash down its “dipping menu’s” 20 different sauces.
+“The beers are great and it’s not your typical brewpub fare,” says Charlie, touting its fish and chips, burgers, ribs and long-loved Onion Ale soup.
+Bonus: one of the best happy hours in town.

 mahoganyridgesteamboat.com